rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 This will checkout a version of Janus (using Git) to your ~/.vim directory.
 Yep, you now have a git repo in one of your more important dot-directories.

 Finally, I have a very small set of defaults, here: https://gist.github.com/4658778 .
 Drop this in your `~/.vimrc.after` file.
-Note, the important bit is our slightly wacky use of hard tabs, as prescribed in the [HACKING](https://github.com/rapid7/metasploit-framework/blob/master/HACKING) guide.
+Note, **Metasploit no longer uses hard tabs**.

 *TODO: Add Rubymine docs, add screenshots for this* *TODO: Could reference the Sublime Text 2 plugin TidyOnExit for anyone using Sublime